zebrunner/javascript-agent-samples/sample-webdriverio/README.md

 ## Preconditions

-Before you can start configuring Zebrunner WebdriverIO reporting agent, you need to create a free Zebrunner workspace at https://zebrunner.com/
+Before configuring Zebrunner WebdriverIO reporting agent, you need to create a free Zebrunner workspace at https://zebrunner.com/.

 ## Configuration